 Painter from the North West of England

-People often tell me my work carries the familiar tone of childhood illustrations.
-But I’m not interested in telling tales.
-I strip away the story and extract the character - unmoored and suspended without a narrative.
-Stripped of context, they float in a space between recognition and uncertainty, their presence familiar yet slightly askew.
-They exist on the edge of something - playfully humorous yet uncanny and dark.
+My work evokes the familiarity of childhood stories and dreams.
+I leave the character unmoored and suspended in ambiguity.
+They float in a space between recognition and uncertainty, their presence familiar yet slightly askew.
+They exist on the edge of something - playfully humorous, yet uncanny and dark.

-I used to paint using the alla prima method, working wet into wet, frantically trying to capture something at a desperate pace.
+I used to paint alla prima, working wet into wet, trying to capture something at pace.
 But in early 2024, my process radically changed.
 I slowed down.
 Now, I build translucent layers of oil paint over months.
-This demands patience, a kind of surrender to time - it quiets the ego and nourishes the soul.
+This demands patience - a surrender to time.
+It quiets the ego and nourishes the soul.

 For work in progress please see my Instagram here.